queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 And if you are collaborating over screen-share... god help you.

-Pairing or collaborating is draining enough without the frustration of lag or the pain of viewing a blurred screen either bigger or smaller than yours.
+Pairing or collaborating is draining enough without the frustration of lag or the pain of viewing a blurred screen which you would be very lucky to find fits your screen's size and resolution.
 Fortunately, with a little time, effort and the right set of tools, you never have to worry about these problems again.